Damariscove Island: History

 Damariscove was also the target of attacks at the start of King William's War in 1689.
 Richard Pattishall, who had bought the island in 1685, was slain in the first attack.
 In another raid that summer, thirteen Abenaki were driven back, and no casualties were reported.
-Despite additional attacks in 1697 and during Father Rale's War in 1725, Damariscove Island continued to survive as a fishing station.
-In 1717, Damariscove was the destination of the pirate Samuel Bellamy after taking 53 ships and over sixty cannon; but on April 26 of 1717 his ship, Whydah Galley, wrecked on the backside of Cape Cod before he could reach the island.
+(Note: Duncan 1992, pp.133-134) Despite additional attacks in 1697 and during Father Rale's War in 1725, Damariscove Island continued to survive as a fishing station.
+(Note: Griffin 1981, p.21) In 1717, Damariscove was the destination of the pirate Samuel Bellamy after taking 53 ships and over sixty cannon; but on April 26 of 1717 his ship, Whydah Galley, wrecked on the backside of Cape Cod before he could reach the island.
 According to historian and pirateologist Kenneth J. Kinkor and the Boston trial records of the Whydahs survivors, it was the intent of Bellamy to establish a pirate republic on Damariscove and join forces with the Pirate Republic of the Bahamas, thus completely blockading the entire Eastern seaboard and wrestling control of North America from England and the rest of Europe.